International Poetry Competition awards celebration

 Dr Niall Munro, Director of the Poetry Centre, also announced the date of the next International Poetry Competition: it will be open for entries from Friday 29 April to Wednesday 31 August.

-To find out more about the opportunities that you can gain from studying English or Creative writing here at Oxford Brookes, follow the links to our undergraduate and postgraduate course pages.
+To find out more about the opportunities that you can gain from studying English or Creative writing here at Oxford Brookes, follow the links to our course pages.